 The orders started pouring in.
 By 2011, Blaine had written the check that paid off Hands On Originals’ debt—for which he gives God all the credit.

 In 2012, Blaine got a phone call from the Gay and Lesbian Services Organization (GLSO).
 The group wanted Hands On Originals to print shirts promoting the local pride festival.

 Blaine determined that he could not print those shirts because they express messages in conflict with his faith.
 But he offered to connect the GLSO to another print shop that would create the shirts for the same price he would have charged.

 This wasn’t an unusual thing for him to do.
 Blaine often does the same thing for projects with messages that conflict with his beliefs.
 From 2010 to 2012 alone, Hands On Originals declined at least 13 orders because of their messages, including shirts promoting a violent message, shirts promoting a strip club, and pens promoting a sexually explicit video.

-Since then, Alliance Defending Freedom has been representing Blaine, asking that the courts uphold his religious freedom.
+Alliance Defending Freedom represented Blaine and asked that the courts uphold his religious freedom.